 Tulip Apps are able to integrate with other networked systems such as HTTP APIs, SQL databases, and OPC UA servers.
 When this functionality is required, the requests from Tulip to the API, database, or server come from the Tulip Connector Host.
 All Tulip accounts include a Tulip Connector Host in the Tulip Cloud, but it is possible to install a Tulip Connector Host within your facility's firewall.
-This article has all of the information you should need.
+This article has all of the information you need regarding Tulip Connector Hosts.

 Our Networking Requirements article is the first stop for understanding how your facility can access Tulip.

 Our LDAP and SAML articles outline how an identity management service can be used to authenticate users in Tulip.
 The default user management does not include an external identity provider and is managed within Tulip.